-In this area of study students examine the application of environmental science to sustainability and environmental management.
+Students examine the application of environmental science to sustainability and environmental management.
 They explore definitions of sustainability and consider how these may be interpreted and applied in addressing environmental issues.
-Students select one environmental science case study to be studied in depth.
+Students select one environmental science case study to be studied in depth..